 My husband and I have always enjoyed visiting and climbing, lighthouses.
 Lighthouses stand short and stumpy, tall and regal, romantic, or industrial.
 They stand on sandy beaches, high craggy bluffs, or cling precariously to the very edge of impossible bits of land.
 We are intrigued by all.
 Their purpose is clear.
 They are to stand, shine, guide, and warn – no matter what.

-Winds above that magnitude would be capable of lifting us off the face of the craggy cliff, and blowing us away forever.
+Winds above that magnitude would be capable of lifting us off the face of the craggy cliff and blowing us away forever.
 The park ranger assured us that the winds had dropped to a mere 39 mph. and we would be safe to hike, provided we “hung on.”
 (Pretty close call at best).

-The road leading to Point Reyes Light Station is a continuous curvy climb, and usually accompanied by high winds, humidity and rain.
+The road leading to Point Reyes Light Station is a continuous curvy climb and usually accompanied by high winds, humidity, and rain.
 Leaving Inverness, California you’ll leave the Bear Valley Road and continue onto Sir Francis Drake Blvd.
 The road is good, the scenery even on a rainy day; phenomenal.

 - Because of the high winds and humidity, make sure to bring along a jacket and gloves.
 Layering is a good idea.
 The bluff at Point Reyes Light Station is possibly the windiest point on the coastline.

-- The views are incredible so come prepared with camera and binoculars.
+- The views are incredible so come prepared with a camera and binoculars.
 (Whale watching is best between December and April – but very crowded, so expect to use a shuttle from a parking area)